Reidenbach Old Order Mennonites: Splits

 This calculation took in reference that "Unterricht" (Unnerricht in Pennsylvania German, Instruction class for baptism and church membership) normally starts with 18 years when young people start to desire church memberships.
 There are hardly young people joining after being 20 yrs.
-Therefore one can assume and count people of 18 years as members.
+Therefore, one can assume and count people of 18 years as members.
 For some families the data are not complete.
-Many data are from the Muddy Creek Farm Library´s family lists of Mennonites, then Zimmerman Family book as a source, the standard work of Albertsen, requests by letters and interviews.
+Many data are from the Muddy Creek Farm Library's family lists of Mennonites, then Zimmerman Family book as a source, the standard work of Albertsen, requests by letters and interviews.

 Church Houses

-Many groups of the Reidenbach Mennonites don´t have separate church houses, but so far known the Reidenbach Mennonite bigger groups have these church houses:
+Many groups of the Reidenbach Mennonites do not have separate church houses, but so far known the Reidenbach Mennonite bigger groups have these church houses:

-Old bishop Amos Martin´s group, Gross Gemeinde, Gross-Gemay, Big Reidenbach Church:
+Old bishop Amos Martin's group, Gross Gemeinde, Gross-Gemay, Big Reidenbach Church: